celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

 ---

+### Video Demo

+The first part of the [demo video](https://youtu.be/I6XcnBkmJtY) also walk-throughs the quick start guide.

 ### Contract Deployment (Optional)

 By default the iOS dapps use a pre-deployed ride manager contract on the Alfajores Testnet.